Al3cLee/silverbullet-space/index.md

   limit 5
 ]], templates.pageItem)}

+To see what I’m currently working on, see the [[unfinished pages]].

 Pages are organized by tags instead of folders.
 A complete list of tags is available below.
 For each `<tag>`, there is a page called `<tag>` which serves as its table of contents, i.e. lists all of its relevant pages and sub-tags.

 ${query[[from index.tag "tag" where name:startsWith("meta") == false select {Tag = name, Page = "[["..name.."]]"} ]]}